The Night My Son Nearly Died for a Sprite

 In fact he gave himself 7.90 units the first time and an additional 8 units half an hour afterwards.

 A CGM couldn’t have prevented the lows he had that night, as he had quite vehemently overdosed himself.
 But it would have alerted us that something was wrong and kept us on alert.
 If we hadn’t heard that tiny mumble our phones would have still alarmed and alarmed and alarmed again till we dealt with it.
 In fact we likely wouldn’t have put him to bed as we would have been preemptively dealing with the lows.
-If we hadn’t heard that mumble we would have waited till midnight to check his bg.
+If we hadn’t heard that mumble we would have waited till midnight to check his blood glucose (BG).

 Kevin later told me that when he first got down there Jasper wasn’t speaking or sitting up.
 He was lying on his stomach staring at Kevin wide eyed.
 And then his leg jerked.
 He didn’t make another sound after that.
 The silence of his seizure was deafening.